odiszapc/jgrep/README.md

 JGrep.ignireCaseSearch(FileSystemStore.defaultFS(), "/", "/FOO/", 4);
 ```

-You can customize `ObjectStore implementation as well as provide your own versions of
+You can customize `ObjectStore` implementation and provide your custom versions of
-`Matcher`, `OutputPrinter` and `StatisticsPrinter`, lambda-driven example:
+`Matcher`, `OutputPrinter` and `StatisticsPrinter`, see the lambda-driven example below:

 ```java
 JGrep.create(path -> {